-The Commission adopted the year 2035 regional housing plan in March 2013, which is documented in SEWRPC Planning Report No. 54, A Regional Housing Plan for Southeastern Wisconsin: 2035.
-The regional housing plan is intended to provide further detail to the residential component of the year 2035 regional land use plan.
+The Commission adopted the year 2035 regional housing plan in March 2013.
+That plan is documented in SEWRPC Planning Report No. 54, A Regional Housing Plan for Southeastern Wisconsin: 2035.
+The regional housing plan provides further detail to the residential component of the year 2035 regional land use plan.
 The focus of the housing plan is providing an adequate supply of affordable housing for all current residents and the anticipated future population of the Region through the design year 2035.
-Implementing the plan recommendations will benefit current and future residents by: